 1. Sales and Income Tax

 Many filers forget to include state sales and income taxes paid as deductions.
 If you live in a state that doesn’t impose an income tax, tallying up all the tax you’ve paid on personal and household items can really add up in savings.
-On the other hand, if your state does have an income tax, it’s usually a better strategy to claim that as a deduction for more savings unless you made some big-ticket purchases such as a car or boat.
+On the other hand, if your state does have a state income tax, it’s usually a better strategy to claim that as a deduction on your tax forms for more savings unless you made some big-ticket purchases such as a car or boat.

 3. Charitable Donations

 If you’re a working parent and your kids spend part of the day with a sitter or in child care, claim those expenses as a tax credit.
-If you have childcare reimbursement through your place of work, you can easily overlook the additional costs you incur beyond the $5,000 or $6,000 allocated by these accounts.
+If you have child care reimbursement through your place of work, you can easily overlook the additional costs you incur beyond the $5,000 or $6,000 allocated by these accounts.
 Don’t miss out on these significant savings; save the receipts for any sitters and after-school care.

-6. Mortgage Interest and Remodeling
+7. Mortgage Interest and Remodeling

 If you’re a homeowner, your luck continues.
 If you remodeled your existing home, deduct state sales tax for building materials if you’re itemizing.
 If you bought your house, be sure to claim the interest paid on your mortgage points.
 If you’ve refinanced, you have to distribute the points of interest over the life of the new mortgage, as well.

-7. Military Travel
+9. Military Travel

 After years of widespread job loss, many Americans opted for self-employment — but this freedom does come at a price.
 Workers not only have to buy their own health insurance, but also pay a hefty self-employment tax.
 Make sure to deduct the cost of health insurance premiums you pay for yourself and your family, which reduces your self-employment tax.
-Additional 2016 tax deductions for the self-employed include contributions to a Simplified Employee Pension (SEP) IRA, which are made pre-tax, as well as the cost of business meals, ongoing education or training, and business use of your home.
+Additional 2016 tax deductions for the self-employed include contributions to a Simplified Employee Pension (SEP) IRA, which are made pre-tax, as well as the cost of business meals, ongoing education or training and business use of your home.